Plumsail/actions/source/flow/how-tos/sharepoint/create-sp-group-add-users.rst

-How to create SharePoint group and add users in Microsoft Flow and Azure Logic Apps
+How to create SharePoint group and add users in Power Automate (Microsoft Flow) and Azure Logic Apps
 ===================================================================================

 In this article, you will learn how to create a SharePoint group and add users there.